Challenges

 How to empower communities so that they can achieve meaningful housing solutions

-The active involvement of individuals and groups in shaping their housing environments at a neighborhood level can play a vital role in addressing the current conditions of the housing crisis.
+The active involvement of individuals and groups in shaping their housing environments at a neighbourhood level can play a vital role in addressing the current conditions of the housing crisis.
 The collective participation in the decision-making of developing, and upgrading their housing environments or neighbourhoods, can generate social innovation and new housing models with the collaboration of the public with residents and non-profit associations.
 Empowering communities to achieve meaningful housing solutions, while acknowledging their diverse needs, poses a multifaceted challenge that can significantly improve the community's well-being.
 The challenge should encompass considerations of affordability, community engagement, social equity, and inclusion, as well as, the development of policies and regulations that support these goals, equitable access to resources, and the strengthening of community capacity.
 In order to effectively support the community, it is essential to take cultural factors into account and gain an understanding of what sustains long-term community sustainability.

 Community participation